Visit Carlsmith Beach Park (Four Mile) in Hilo, Hawaii

 Directions to Carl Smith Beach

-The beach is about a 10 minute drive from downtown Hilo. drive down Kalaniana’ole Avenue until you reach the beach area on the left side and signage for Carlsmith Beach.
-The parking lot is very small so parking is mostly on the street or the adjoining lot close by which is also a part of Carl Smith Beach park.
+The beach is about a 10 minute drive from downtown Hilo. drive down Kalaniana’ole Avenue until you reach the beach area on the ocean side and signage for Carlsmith Beach right in front of the restroom.
+The parking lot is very small so parking is mostly on the street or you can find parking in the adjoining lot close by with a short walk to the park.